vgacentrifuge/pcb/README.md

 Digikey.no has lots of versions of it [in stock](https://www.digikey.no/en/products/base-product/analog-devices-inc/505/ADV7123/24791).
 Note: They need to be bought in bulk, and cost 100-200NOK per unit.

 TODO: What is TTL, how much do we need to configure it.
-It has a clock input.
-Why?

-###
+Can the MCU do the configuration?

-## Development breakout components
+## Development components
 While developing, we want to use some components that might not be part of the finished PCB.

-A breakout slot
+### SD-card reader breakout board
+A breakout SD card reader would be great to get the MCU dev-board to do SD-card reading, when developing.

+### VGA breakout board
+To test both FPGA video output and Display Data Chanel info